 Until recently, most companies often wrestled with the idea of having a blog or forum.
-They didn’t like the idea of allowing anyone to add negative comments about its products or website.
+They didn’t like allowing anyone to add negative comments about its products or website.

 It is understandable because no one likes bad press.
-But by allowing your customers to air their feelings, the result is generally favourable.
+But by allowing your customers to air their feelings, the result is favourable.

 What do you think?

 All your effort in building a strong online presence and updating your website with fresh content won’t mean a thing if your site is not available 24x7x365.

 You also need to host your website with a reliable firm that can guarantee that your site is online and secure.